cujarrett/learning-go/README.md

 Interfaces are named collections of method signatures.
 You can list out as many functions for an interface as you want.
 You detail parameters and returns as well in an interface.

 - Interfaces are not generic types
+- Interfaces can be satisfied implicitly, meaning we don't need to write any extra code to say that some type satisfies an interface
+- When a type satisfies an interface it means the type implements all of the functions contained in the interface definition
+- A interface will help with ensuring types but not ensure that the code inside of the interface implements the desired behavior

 Example:
 ```go